1. Read your peers’ methods to Making a Difference project and leave comments for each of the peers in your peer group:

 - What formatting and style guidelines are required for the project?

-- What topics are of greatest interest to you at this point?
+- What topics listed on the assignment sheet are of greatest interest to you at this point?